This post may contain affiliate links. Read the full disclosure here.

 I will never forget how she would taste a little before she put it in the oven, to make sure it was seasoned well.
 It didn’t occur to me until I was an adult that she was eating raw meat.

 I still don’t know how she didn’t get sick.
-Good news is, I’ve measured everything out precisely for you so please don’t taste it until it’s fully cooked.
+The good news is, I’ve measured everything out precisely for you so please don’t taste it until it’s fully cooked.

 This recipe will make 2 meatloaves.
 I divide the mixture in half and put them each into their own 9×5″ loaf pan.
 My family rarely has any meatloaf leftover, but if you have a smaller family (or a family that doesn’t go for seconds), you can refrigerate one and have leftovers the following day.